-Stepping on the beat and dancing to music are not one and the same thing.
+Stepping on the beats and dancing to the music are not one and the same thing.
 The former is the basic of musicality, but it is not the most important and sophisticated.
 Beats are rhythmic stresses that regulate the speed of music.
 They are interrupted and unemotional.
-Stepping on the beat is like jumping, the focus is on the accent, and the movement is broken and dry.
+Stepping on the beats is like jumping, the focus is on the accent, and the movement is broken and dry.

-The most important thing in dancing is to express the emotion of music, which lies not in beats but in melody.
-Melody is the linear, sweet and emotional tone in music that adds feelings, beauty and fluidity to music.
+The most important thing in dancing is to express the feelings of the music, which lie not in the beats but in the melody.
+Melody is the linear, sweet and emotional tone in music that adds sentiment, emotion, beauty and fluidity to music.
 Dancing to melody is like driving, the focus is on the linear tone, and the movement is continuous and smooth.

-In dancing, we can focus on the beats, or we can focus on the melody, which lead to different dance styes.
-When we focus on the beats, we wait for the beat to come and step on it with force, the movement is sudden, short and incoherent.
+In dancing, we can focus on beats, or we can focus on melody, which leads to different dance styles.
+When we focus on beats, we wait for the beat to come and step on it with force, the movement is sudden, short and incoherent.
 Here is an example.

 It was a dream of sweet love,

 that I dreamed,

 of gilded color,